jupyterlab/jupyter-ai/docs/source/users/index.md

 The `jupyter_ai` package, which provides the lab extension and user interface in JupyterLab, depends on JupyterLab 4.
-If upgrading to JupyterLab 4 is not possible in your environment, you can instead install `jupyter_ai` v1.x instead.
+If upgrading to JupyterLab 4 is not possible in your environment, you should install `jupyter_ai` v1.x instead.
 See "Installation" for more details.

-JupyterLab may be installed two ways.
+You can install JupyterLab using `pip` or `conda`.

 1. via `pip`: